 The Lockport Locks Heritage District Corporation collaborates with private and public organizations to provide the premier Erie Canal experience for visitors.

 The Lockport Locks Heritage District is a nationally recognized heritage attraction, featuring the fully restored and operating circa 1842 Enlarged Erie Canal Flight of Five Locks adjacent to Barge Canal Locks 34 & 35.
-The Locks Heritage District is easily accessible and fully interpreted, and it attracts thousands of visitors annually.
+The Locks Heritage District is fully interpreted, and it attracts thousands of visitors annually.

 The Lockport Locks Heritage District Corporation is organized as a 501c3 subsidiary of the City of Lockport’s economic development agency, the Greater Lockport Development Corporation.
 The LHDC is governed by a 13 person Board of Directors, is audited annually and it complies with the provisions of the Public Authorities Accountability Act of the State of New York.
 Since the New York State Canal Corporation is the owner/operator of the New York State Canal System, the LHDC does not own the assets of the Erie Canal Flight of Five; however, the LHDC does operate the Flight of Five Locks under the terms of an annually renewable permit from the Canal Corporation.